PyHDI/PyCoRAM/README.rst

 for bitstream synthesis
 ~~~~~~~~~~~~~~~~~~~~~~~

--  for Xilinx: Xilinx Platform Studio (14.6 or later)
+-  Xilinx: Xilinx Platform Studio (14.6 or later) and Vivado (2014.4 or
+   later)
--  for Altera: Qsys (14.0 or later)
+-  Altera: Qsys (14.0 or later)

 (Recommended) FPGA Board
 ------------------------